 3D printing has been on the periphery of the fashion world.
 Projects in fashion are not uncommon but there are skeptics as to its usefulness.
 Projects like this one and Dita von Tees’ 3D printed gown are a good example of how precise and diverse 3D printed clothing can be.
 Even though, at this point, these clothes take longer and are dependant on traditional methods, the possibilities are immense.

 We can see the growth of 3D printing in fashion if we look around.
 Considered the pioneer of 3D printed fashion, Iris van Herpen has made dresses for celebrities such as Bjork.
-Similarly, Adidas has been making 3D printed shoes for quite some time now.
+Similarly, Adidas has been making the Futurecraft 4D, which has a 3D printed shoe sole, for quite some time now.
 I’d say, it’s only a matter of time before you can find a head to toe 3D printed clothes ensemble in your local store.